 December 22: The sun, our nearby star

 Nuclear fusion- the sun’s energy source.
 Structure of sun and stars.
 Their delicate hydrostatic equilibrium.

 The milky way, Milky Way Galaxy, and four types of nebulae in our night sky.
 Previews some topics explored in Astronomy 102.

-Instructor: David Kiefer holds various Masters degrees, including a M.S. in astronomy from the Center for Astrophysics and Supercomputing in Melbourne, Australia.
+Instructors: David Kiefer holds various Masters degrees, including a M.S. in astronomy from the Center for Astrophysics and Supercomputing in Melbourne, Australia.
 He has taught physics and astronomy at colleges in New York and New Jersey, and is presently a lecturer at Brooklyn College.
 A member of the AAA, Mr. Kiefer observes at Floyd Bennett Field in Brooklyn and at upstate sites.
 He also teaches AAA Classes and is Chairman of the Classes Committee.

 Starting Thursday, Feb.
 10, 2022: a sequel to this class.

 Astronomy 102: Stars, Galaxies, Cosmos.
 On objects and events beyond the Solar System